-25 Weird Things We've Learned About Elon Musk
+Someone Trademarked Elon Musk's Name, and 25 Other Weird Things We've Learned About Him

 Elon Musk has always been a thinker and a creator.
 As a child, he daydreamed in an almost trance-like manner and coded his own video games.
 He always found resourceful ways to make money, and after he graduated from college, he opted for entrepreneurship rather than wait for an internet company to take notice of him.